Chinese Church in London

 1. Carelinks Fund (Annual target: £50,000)

-The Carelinks Fund supports selected local and international organizations through ongoing donations pooled from the church congregation.
-Organizations receive financial support alongside prayer and volunteer engagement from church members.
+The Carelinks Fund supports selected local and international organisations through ongoing donations pooled from the church congregation.
+Organisations receive financial support alongside prayer and volunteer engagement from church members.

-• Christian Centre for Gambling Rehabilitation (CCGR) - Provides rehabilitation courses for Chinese people with gambling addiction (celebrating 20th anniversary)
+- Christian Centre for Gambling Rehabilitation (CCGR) - Provides rehabilitation courses for Chinese people with gambling addiction

-• CEDAR Fund - Hong Kong-based Christian relief and development organization focusing on poverty and social justice
+- CEDAR Fund - Hong Kong-based Christian relief and development organisation focusing on poverty and social justice

-Provides ongoing financial and pastoral support to missionaries and mission organizations.
+Provides ongoing financial and pastoral support to missionaries and mission organisations.
 The church maintains strong relationships with mission partners through their Mission Concern Team (MCT).

 Global Mission Partners include: